r-lau/DevOpsLearning/Days/Day04.md

-## Day 04
+## Day 04 - YAML

-## YAML

 More in-depth about YAML than Day03.

-To start, YAML stands for YAML Ain't Markup Language
+To start, YAML stands for YAML Ain't Markup Language(used to be: Yet Another Markup Language)

-It's a data format used to exchange data
-*Can only store data and not commands*
+It's a data format used to exchange data and is case sensitive *Can only store data and not commands*

 Two extensions: .yaml and .yml